comebacknader/blowback/README.md

 # Action Game

-A 2D action platformer made in C/C++ using SDL and OpenGL.
-The goal of this game is to create a game with its engine utilizing Data Oriented Design principles with as little abstractions as possible.
+A 2D action platformer made in C/C++ using Win32 and OpenGL.
+The goal of this game is to create a game with its engine utilizing Data Oriented Design principles.